Learn how to conserve energy easily every day.

 #4.
 Turn your refrigerator down

 Setting your fridge to 37 degrees Fahrenheit and your freezer to 3 degrees fahrenheit can help save energy.
 If your refrigerator or freezer does not provide exact temperature readings you can usually get by with setting the temperature gauge to the midpoint.
 In most cases, the temperature will begin to adjust over the course of about 24-hours, so don’t expect instant savings.
 However, by the time your next bill shows up the savings should reflect the change.
-According to the U.S. Energy Information Administration3, refrigerators account for as much as 13.7% of total household energy use.
+According to the U.S. Energy Information Administration3, refrigerators account for as much as 13.7 percent of total household energy use.

 #5.
 Clean or replace air filters